 In January, 2009 YSI was awarded a contract by the Department of Human Service to provide In Home Protective Services (IHPS) for families in designated zip code areas of Philadelphia.
 Families receiving IHPS have safety concerns for one or more of their children and have strong possibility of eliminating these threats with the help of a case manager.
 SCOH and Family Preservation ended in June, 2009.
 IHPS and Diversion Case Management have taken on several iterations of delivering services to families in their homes.
 Currently YSI offers Family Empowerment Services (FES) which offers a voluntary, home based case management service to families in need.

 YSI is one of the family of agencies of The National Crittenton Foundation, headquartered in Portland, Oregon.
 Crittenton provides national advocacy for critical issues impacting young women and their families, marketing, program development and the talent and expertise of peer agencies across the country.

 YSI is a partner with the Promise Zone efforts in West Philadelphia and, more specifically, with the efforts to improve outcomes for early learners through the West Philadelphia Early Childhood Education (WPECE) initiative.

 As the child welfare landscape changed in 2012 resulting from massive system reform efforts, YSI continued to be a well respected partner in this very important work.
 YSI continued contractual relationships with the Philadelphia Department of Human Services (DHS), Delaware County Children and Youth and all of the Community Umbrella Agencies (CUAs) in Philadelphia for shelter services and continues to be a leading prevention service provider for DHS.

-To this day, YSI continues its 60-plus year history of strong partnerships with the city, private agencies and the community to provide placement, prevention and community based services to keep Philadelphia’s children safe from abuse and neglect.
+To this day, YSI continues its more than 67 year history of strong partnerships with the city, private agencies and the community to provide placement, prevention and community based services to keep Philadelphia’s children safe from abuse and neglect.